0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 _Alarm goes off, time to wake up.
 Snooze alarm, and then repeat: check email, check Facebook, check Twitter, check Snapchat, rinse; repeat again; no new posts?
 Check again.
 No second spared to compose a thought; dreams fade away.
 Day continues just the same way — rise, rinse, repeat, repeat.
 Can't spare time to sit and relax, can't let your mind wander not five minutes, no unstructured thought or daydream; just repeat.
 Every moment captures value — must increase engagement! must repeat! —no time for grander narratives, to solve for bigger problems.
 Atomize attention into smaller slice of microwork, then catch up, read, listen, swipe right, repeat, like, pull-to-refresh, to scroll to infinity, and then again.
 No matter if you’re pulling espresso shots, serving tables, or playing with computers all day: they all end the same: Netflix & chill, the guardian of sleep, TV, our collective lullaby.
 Wake up with screens, go to bed with screens.
 We no longer shit alone.
 The death of idleness._

 This essay explores the ways Facebook transforms our attention into a product, and how that transformation changes us.
-It then proposes a social media strike as a concrete strategy to reclaim our attention, and finally lists many reasons we should all quit Facebook.
+It then proposes a social media strike as a concrete strategy to reclaim our attention, and finally lists many reasons why we should all quit Facebook.

 ## The Commodification of Microwork

 Social media companies like Facebook, Google, Twitter and Snapchat have created a marketplace for our attention, where we become the product sold to advertisers who subtly change our behaviour to buy products and services for their own benefit.
 This type of persuasion is most effective when these platforms command our attention with a heightened level of distraction.
 We create the content that is then used to command the attention of our peers, which is then used to sell advertising space while the surrounding content is measured for engagement, and the results are analysed to optimize the next round of ad placement.
 This process is the commodification of microwork— the seemingly small tasks that we are compelled to do by force of habit, tasks that aren't in our own interests but in the interests of the platforms and advertisers using our attention and time to pad their bottom lines.
 Also known as “heteromation” (Ekbia, Nardi, 2014), microwork includes reading timelines, posting photos & updates, liking, retweeting, and generally dedicating our time, attention, and emotions to these platforms—each tiny action its own form of labor, given over freely to the advertisers.

 > “The new media of surveillance capitalism solicit social behaviors, monitor those behaviors, map social interactions, and resell what they learn to advertisers and others.”
 (Turner, 2017).